 1. Plan in advance:

 Moving requires your time, effort, and total attention.
-The entire process of wrapping up the household for relocation involves specific provisions.
+The entire process of wrapping up the household for relocation involves specific provisions and planning well in advance.
 Moving requires organization skills that don’t come along with lethargy.
 So, always plan and schedule every single step of relocation.
-Start making arrangements four weeks before shifting and contact packers and movers.
+Start making arrangements well in advance.
+For instance, if you have small children, be sure to find the best options for infant care in Severna Park, MD, or wherever it is that you are moving to, so as to ensure that they will have a place to go once you start your new job.
+You’ll also have to sort the utilities for your new home and any mail redirection.
+Four weeks before your move, you’ll need to start packing up your old house.
+You should contact professional movers and hire someone who can aid you with your move.
 Labeling helps you to unpack your belongings efficiently in your new home.
 You should pack one room at a time.
 Transform it into a fun activity to do with your kids.
 Make a sorted list of items you need to reposition.
-The next point deals with this very checklist.

 2. Use storage spaces: